What is a CSA? Why Buy Local? Why Buy Organic?

-No Vacation boxes are allowed during the 10-week high season.
+No Vacation weeks are allowed during the 10-week high season.

 There are no member refunds unless we are able to offer your remaining weeks to a customer on the wait list.
 If we can sell the remaining weeks of your membership we will happily refund your balance.
 There is a $75 administrative fee for this service.

 SPECIAL MEMBER ONLY SERVICES

 Reference the previous week’s newsletter for last week’s harvest list (the contents of your current share) once you have received your shares.
 Email us if you are really stumped and we are happy to assist.

 Each week, members receive an email newsletter containing updates on farm happenings, the upcoming week’s harvest list, recipes using fresh from the farm ingredients, and info about our farm to table dinner dates, chefs, and guest speakers.
 Newsletters are sent out on Wednesdays and are designed to assist you in identifying vegetables and making the best use of your produce.
 They are the farm’s greatest tool for communicating changes and announcements.

 Absolutely!
 Just come on in to our Market Stand on Wednesday and/or Saturday and purchase what you want.
 Our projected harvest list will be updated weekly on our website and our newsletter.
 Pre-ordering is only necessary for quantities of individual items over 5lbs to ensure availability at our Market Stand.
 Order forms will be available on the welcome page when bulk ordering becomes available.

 It is best to contact us through email at [email protected].
 We are also available by phone at 704-843-5744.
 The office is open from 9 am – 5 pm Monday through Friday.